This tour starts and ends in Kathmandu. Arrival and departure will be at Kathmandu.

 Nepal is largely underdeveloped with limited social services and public infrastructure.
 There are very few urban centres outside of the capital city of Kathmandu.
 An estimated 83% of the population live in rural areas (2011).
 The geographical isolation that the mountains create has generally led many villages to be secluded from outside influence, meaning many have retained quite a distinct cultural identity.
 Tribal and nomadic practices continue in many places.
 The diversity of customs and values between regions means Nepal cannot be broadly generalised.
 However, typically it can be observed that the more remotely situated a community is, the more visibly traditional their cultural practices will be.
 Meanwhile, those regions with access to better education are likely to have diverged from some aspects of traditional social customs.
 Kathmandu in particular is becoming very outward looking, drawing influence from across the globe.
 Recent cosmopolitan transformation is visible in fashion as traditional Nepali attire is now usually only worn in rural areas.

-loves to travel, especially to the far away and exotic, discovering new and old cultures, sunshine, walking in nature be it amongst snow capped mountains or a coastal beach walk, reading a good book and watching a great movie, rice paddies green, jumping into freshly washed sheets, textiles, Asian food and her beautiful kids.
+Sandy loves to travel, especially to the far away and exotic, discovering new and old cultures, sunshine, walking in nature be it amongst snow-capped mountains or a coastal beach walk, reading a good book and watching a great movie, rice paddies green, jumping into freshly washed sheets, textiles, Asian food and her beautiful kids.